CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 as an implicit argument.
 As usual, `List A` doesn't make sense as a type unless we have defined what `A` is somewhere.

-Concatenation of lists is defined by pattern-matching.
+Concatenation of lists is defined by pattern matching.
 For example, the concatenation `[1, 2, 3] ++ [4, 5, 6]` is `[1, 2, 3, 4, 5, 6]`.

 ```